 The fee per session is €80.
 We will meet at the same time each week and your session will last one hour.
 The full fee applies if you cancel a session with less than a week’s notice or if you don’t arrive for your session.
 In order to retain your weekly slot you must be available to attend at least five out of every six sessions (excluding annual holidays).

-Payment is by cash or cheque only as there is no facility for credit/debit cards.
+Payment is by cash, bank transfer or Revolut.
+There is no facility for credit/debit cards.
 If you have private health insurance it is worth checking with your provider if you are entitled to claim any money back on your policy.